-In the event a ballot is mutilated by the counting device and thus not counted during the counting process, then two precinct officials shall be authorized to mark a substitute ballot in identical fashion, insofar as is possible.
+In the event a ballot is mutilated by the counting device and thus not counted countable by the counting device, the voter will follow Section 65 "Spoiled Ballots" procedure.during the counting process, then two precinct officials shall be authorized to mark a substitute ballot in identical fashion, insofar as is possible.
 In the event a ballot is mutilated to such an extent that the two members cannot agree upon how it was marked, it shall be invalidated.
 Once so marked, the substitute ballot shall be entered for counting into the counting device.
 A written record of such action shall be made by the two precinct officials.